saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 - **Australia consistently underperforms** across revenue, growth, and store efficiency metrics, pointing to structural or market-specific issues rather than short-term volatility.

 **The Solution**
 - The fastest and highest-impact recovery lever is **customer reactivation and retention, not discounting or margin optimization**.
+Launch targeted win-back campaigns for the 60% dormant user base
 - Growth should prioritize **scaling proven high-margin categories** and replicating execution playbooks from top-performing stores and regions.
 - Underperforming geographies such as Australia require **targeted intervention or strategic reassessment**, while core regions should be defended and optimized.